bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 ^^^^^^^^^^^^^^^^

 As you can notice, some tags are set inside the playbook, or even in some roles for specific tasks.
-The idea of tags is simple: you can tag a role/a task, and then when using ansible-playbook, only play related tags role/task.
+The idea of tags is simple: you can tag a role/task, and then when using ansible-playbook, only play related tags role/task.
 Or do the
 opposite: play all, and skip a role/task.